torik42/YaLafi/README.md

 [Back to contents](#contents)

-## Manipulation of LaTeX and plain text
+## Adaptation of LaTeX and plain text

 In order to suppress unsuitable but annoying messages from the proofreading tool, it is sometimes necessary to modify the input text.